 The launch of Google’s Panda Algorithm update was rolled out on April 24, 2012, to diminish the search engine reputation of websites that had regularly been engaging in the usage of manipulative link schemes and keyword stuffing.
-This update has always been about discouraging the use of black-hat SEO techniques for increasing the search engine ranking of websites by certain web admins; manipulation of the number of links pointing to the page is one of the most common practices amongst all.
+This update has always been about discouraging the use of black-hat SEO techniques for increasing the search engine ranking of websites by certain web admins; manipulating the number of links pointing to the page is one of the most common practices.

-Commonly termed as the practice of link schemes, web admins have been indulging in developing, acquiring, or purchasing backlinks from low-quality or unrelated websites.
+Web admins have been indulging in developing, acquiring, or purchasing backlinks from low-quality or unrelated websites, commonly termed as the practice of link schemes.
 This practice has always been aimed at painting a false picture of the website’s popularity.
-Some other ways of implementing a link scheme are article marketing, buying/exchanging links, blog/forum comments, and Link wheels.
+Other ways of implementing a link scheme are article marketing, buying/exchanging links, blog/forum comments, and Link wheels.

-Web admins had been employing this certain black-hat SEO technique to build their backlink profile for impressing the search engines until Google’s Panda became a part of the core algorithm in September 2016.
-This was when web admins at fault and everyone else started fixing their Link profiles to not fall down the ranking ladder.
+Web admins employed this certain black-hat SEO technique to build their backlink profile for impressing the search engines until Google’s Panda became a part of the core algorithm in September 2016.
+This was when web admins were at fault, and everyone else started fixing their Link profiles to not fall down the ranking ladder.
 So, if you have been wondering about cleaning up your own website’s backlink profile and conducting a link audit, you are at the right place on the Internet.

 What is a Link Audit?

-Very similar to a financial audit, a link audit is a practice of going through all the links present/pointing at your website.
-This activity is undertaken to figure out any existing bad backlinks or bad ones from spammy or irrelevant sources or potential issues with the overall backlink profile.
+Like a financial audit, a link audit is a practice of going through all the links present/pointing at your website.
+This activity is undertaken to figure out any existing bad backlinks from spammy or irrelevant sources or potential issues with the overall backlink profile.
 Apart from these, a Link audit also helps you ascertain how your website’s backlinks are helping or hurting your site’s SEO.

 Even if you have an existing website or you are still in the process of setting up a website, you will have to do a Link audit sooner or later.
 By undergoing your site’s Link audit, you will be able to create a great link profile for your website with natural and high-quality backlinks.
 Hence, if you are looking to increase the PageRank of your website and enhance the link juice of your backlink profile, you must go ahead with your site’s Link audit at the earliest.